-Originally, this free volcano unit was created for middle school students; however, my oldest is in 4th grade and we have been able to use a number of the resources.
-Be sure to check out our other free science curriculum including unit studies and labs & experiments.
+Originally created for middle school students, many of the resources work well for upper elementary learners, too.
+My oldest is in 4th grade, and we’ve successfully used several activities.
+Be sure to explore our other free science curriculum, including unit studies and labs and experiments.
 Happy learning!

 As a Christian Book and Amazon affiliate, we may earn commissions from qualifying purchases.
 Thank you for your support.
 As always, we only recommend items that we truly feel will benefit your homeschooling experience.
 We appreciate it.

-The last time I studied volcanoes with my students, I read the I Survived, The Destruction of Pompeii, 79 A.D. to them out loud.
-It was a great read.
-It gave my kids a different perspective on the dangers of volcanoes.
-Another reader that provides lots of educational information and is an interesting read is, Pompeii Buried Alive.
+The last time I studied volcanoes with my students, I read I Survived the Destruction of Pompeii, 79 A.D. aloud to them.
+It was a fantastic read and gave my students a powerful, new perspective on the dangers of volcanoes.
+Another engaging option that also provides a wealth of educational information is Pompeii Buried Alive.

 The What is a Volcano? slideshow answers your most basic questions about volcanoes.
 In this slideshow, your student will learn what a volcano is.
 It will address the causes of volcanoes and the parts of a volcano.
 They will discover the difference between magma and lava.
 Students will also learn about land features created by volcanoes.